kaydee0502/kaydee0502/README.md

 ##  About Me,

-+ Computer enthusiast, logical thinker and believes in teamwork, I am an IT students who keeps embracing his skills, Currently learning about {GCP,AWS,Azure} and REST APIs.
++ Computer enthusiast, logical thinker and believes in teamwork, I am an IT students who keeps embracing his skills, Currently learning about {GCP,AWS,Azure}, Web Scrapping and REST APIs.